 Dredging and sludge removal.
 Extremely difficult and expensive.
-Ferric chloride or aluminum sulfate are often added to lagoon ponds to bind with phosphorus suspended in the water.
+Ferric chloride or aluminum sulphate is often added to lagoon ponds to bind with phosphorus suspended in the water.
 These heavy metals make sludge removal even more expensive for the municipality, requiring it all to be transferred by truck to a suitable landfill site capable of receiving heavy metals.

 Recommendations for Operating Wastewater Sewage Lagoons

-- Closely monitor the levels of the sludge in your lagoon or have them professionally measured.
+- Closely monitor the sludge levels in your lagoon or have them professionally measured.

 - Reduce the amount of sludge by installing a combination of coarse and fine bubble aeration in your primary lagoon and fine bubble aeration in your secondary cells.

-- Treat your lagoon aggressively with concentrated, professional-grade, environmentally friendly beneficial bacteria and enzymes. *This recommendation is exceptionally inexpensive when compared to the costs of expansion, dredging, or paying fines.
+- Treat your lagoon aggressively with concentrated, professional-grade, environmentally friendly beneficial bacteria and enzymes. *This recommendation is inexpensive compared to the costs of expansion, dredging, or paying fines.

 Benefits From Employing the Combination of Aeration, Bacteria, and Enzymes